Aftershocks Expected For Days After Magnitude 6.0 Quake Hits Along California-Nevada Border

 SAN FRANCISCO (AP/CBS13) — A magnitude 6 earthquake jolted both sides of the California-Nevada border, tossed boulders onto a major roadway and was felt as far off as Las Vegas and even San Francisco, with days of aftershocks predicted, authorities said.

 The quake shortly before 4 p.m.
-Thursday was in Mono County south of Topaz Lake near Walker, a rural community of a few hundred households in the eastern Sierra Nevada.
-No major damage or injuries were reported, authorities said.READ MORE: 'Everything Just Went Down': Magnitude 6 Earthquake In California Nearly Destroys Mono County Flea Market
+Thursday was centered south of Lake Tahoe near Walker, a rural community of a few hundred households in the eastern Sierra Nevada.
+No major damage or injuries were reported, authorities said.READ MORE: Man, 38, Dies After Being Found Shot In Front Of Modesto Home

-Rumbles were felt all throughout the Sacramento region and Bay Area from the quake

 It was followed by dozens of aftershocks, including at least a half-dozen of magnitude 4 or above, according to the U.S. Geological Survey.